How Do Welding Helmets Work & Why Do You Need One?

 Inspecting the Shell

-The helmet’s shell should be free of cracks, dents, or other damage that could compromise its ability to protect against heat and impact.
+The helmet’s shell should be free of cracks, dents, or other harm that could compromise its ability to protect against heat and impact.
 If you notice any damage to the shell, consider replacing the helmet, as it may no longer provide adequate protection.

 Storage